hyperpolimi/napari-musa/docs/guide.md

 To select areas, use polygon selection and draw the region (double-click to close).
 Click the add button to finalize.
 The selection creates a label layer usable for spectrum plotting or mask creation.

+### Additional features
+**Show UMAP scatterplot in True RGB**: It is possible to show the scatterplot as true RGB.
+Tick the *Scatterplot with the True RGB* checkbox and press again *Show UMAP scatterplot*.

+**Change Dimension of scatterpoint**: It is possible to change the dimension of the points within the scatterplot.
+Select the *Point size* and press again *Show UMAP scatterplot*.

+**Select an area in the image and visualize the points in the UMAP scatterplot**: It is also possible to select an area on the image (through the label layer) and then check in which area of the scatterplot it is located, by pushing the button *Show areas of Label Layer on scatterplot*.

 ## Example - Mask from fused dataset